daksyonov/TCS/Concurrency.md

 **4+ Concurrent Global Background Queues** with differentiating QoS (quality of service) and priority:

-1. `.userInteractive` - for tasks that interact with the user, like finger-drawing (user drags the finger / iOS calculates the curve that will be rendered).
+1. `.userInteractive` - for tasks that interact directly with the user.
 Though real implementation can show some delay, **main queue** is still listening to user's touches and reacts.
-2. `.userInitiated` - for tasks that are initiated by user and request feedback, but not in terms of interactive event; usually can take up to some seconds.
+Specifying this QoS is a request to run with nearly all available system CPU and I/O bandwith, though it is not energy-efficient for large tasks.
+Should be limited thus to view drawing, animations, main run loop events.
+2. `.userInitiated` - second-highest priority task; not energy-efficient for large undertakings too; usage should be limited to opetiations of short enough duration that the user is unlikely to switch from the task until it's finished.
+Consider gathering complex data structure from persistent stores to present on the new screen after gathering.
 3. `.utility` - for tasks that demand some time to execute, like data downloading or database cleaning / scanning etc; usually the user does not ask these tasks to be executed.
+This QoS is energy and thermally-efficient and though the progress of this work may be not seen, the effect of such work is user-visible.
 4. `.background` - for tasks not connected to UI at all or not demanding to quick execution time like backups or web sync; these tasks can take hours to complete.
+Also such tasks was not be initiated by user and the user may be unaware of it.
+This is the most energy and thermally-efficient type of work
 5. `.default` - used when there's no info on QoS.
+This QoS is relatively higher than utility and background QoSs.
+This should be used only when propagating and restoring QoS class, provided by the system.

+6. `.unspecified` - indicates that thread was configured with legacy API that does not support QoS class system.

 *NB*
 *Needless to say that above listed queues (main + friends) are **system**, thus are actively used by iOS when the app is on run.
 Therefore user's tasks are not the sole customers of these queues.*